tpximpact/mhclg-oruk/content/developers/overview/index.md

 See the LGA’s taxonomy terms, especially for service types, to categorise services, needs (which are mapped to service types), and circumstances, which can also provide a route to identify appropriate service types.

-Consistent use of taxonomies by different publishers will provide for reporting across regions and the UK as a whole.
-Local authorities can apply their own internal terms for specific local purposes in addition to shared taxonomy terms.
+Consistent use of taxonomies by different publishers will provide for reporting across council areas, regions and the UK as a whole.
+Local authorities can apply their own internal terms for specific local purposes in addition to or mapped to the shared taxonomy terms.

 ## 5. Collaboration with suppliers

 ### 5.1 Approved Feeds

-We’ve curated a [verified feed directory](/community/directory), listing verified publishers and software developers.
+We’ve curated a [verified feed directory](/community/directory), listing of verified publishers and software developers.

 ### 5.2 Compliance